maeesh-asiff1787/expense-tracker-assignment/README.md

-This screen demonstrates the app's initial state, guarding user data behind a simulated login.
+Demonstrates the app's initial state, guarding user data behind a simulated login.
 It features a clean, responsive form managed via the global Context API.
-Once a valid email is entered, the app updates the global user state and redirects to the protected dashboard, preventing unauthorized access to financial data.

 Dynamic Visualization

-The core hub of the application.
-It automatically calculates total spending using array reduction logic.
+The core hub.
+Automatically calculates total spending using array reduction.
 The "Spending by Category" section aggregates data in real-time.
-The list below utilizes FlatList for optimized performance, rendering transactions with specific visual icons (🍔, 🚗) based on the category selected.

 Smart Data Entry